How to get to fly a glider….

-We would, however be pleased if you would like to buy a voucher as a present on-line and you can be redirected to our order/payment page by clicking on the button below.
+If you would like to buy a voucher as a present on-line, you can be redirected to our order/payment page by clicking on the button below.
 The voucher will be valid for a full year.

 For the moment we only accept PAYPAL – please contact our secreteary Ian Masson (0745 0902405) for alternative method of payment.